rusith/go-server/readme.md

 Things to do

-- [ ] Create a web server that works
+- [ ] Create a web server that works - WIP
 - [ ] Integrate MongoDB
 - [ ] Integrate GraphQL